Hyundai Motor turbo-charges Europe sales, defies downturn

 CHINA ENGINE STUTTERS

-Bigger rivals, such as General Motors (GM.N) and Volkswagen (VOWG_p.DE), have seen sales fall in Europe as they have relied more on China.
+Bigger rivals, such as General Motors and Volkswagen , have seen sales fall in Europe as they have relied more on China.
 That contrasts with Hyundai.

 It has lagged rivals in growing its China market in the last couple of years, partly because of capacity constraints in meeting demand.